Higher Steklov eigenvalues of graphs on surfaces: Introduction

 The (orientable) genus $g$ of a graph $G$ is the minimum genus of an (orientable) surface in which the graph can be embedded.
-We generalize Lin, Liu, You and Zhao's result as follows. \begin{theorem} Let $G=(V,E)$ be a finite graph with boundary $B$, and its maximum degree is $D$.
+In this paper, we generalize Lin, Liu, You and Zhao's result as follows. \begin{theorem} Let $G=(V,E)$ be a finite connected graph with boundary $B$, and its maximum degree is $D$.
 Then the $k$-th Steklov eigenvalue